Arayik Harutyunyan: Resignation

 On 29 August 2023, Harutyunyan stated that he was considering resigning and going to serve in Artsakh's militia.
 On 31 August, Harutyunyan announced his resignation as president of the Republic of Artsakh along with State Minister Gurgen Nersisyan.
 He formally submitted his resignation to Artsakh's parliament on 1 September.
 In a statement on Facebook, he suggested that his remaining in the position may pose an obstacle to negotiations between Artsakh and Azerbaijan.
 He also stated that the defeat in the 2020 war and subsequent events had "significantly reduced the trust [among the inhabitants of Artsakh] in the authorities, especially the President," which was limiting the effectiveness of the government.
 On 9 September 2023, Artsakh's parliament elected Samvel Shahramanyan to replace Harutyunyan.

 Arrest

 On 3 October 2023, in the aftermath of Azerbaijan's offensive in Nagorno-Karabakh, Harutyunyan and two other former presidents of Artsakh, Arkadi Ghukasyan and Bako Sahakyan, together with former president of the National Assembly Davit Ishkhanyan, were detained by the State Security Service of Azerbaijan and brought to Baku.
 Previously on 1 October, an arrest warrant had been issued for him by Azerbaijani Prosecutor-General Kamran Aliyev, for Harutyunyan's role in ordering the 2020 Ganja missile attacks.

 On 17 January 2025 Harutyunyan and 15 other Armenian officials went on trial for terrorism, crimes against humanity and crimes against the state of Azerbaijan.
+On 5 February 2026, Harutyunyan was sentenced to life imprisonment.